 This exclusive gaming establishment is the spiritual home of roulette.
 If one casino embodies the game- it's this one.
 It´s even helped to develop famous mathmatical statistical theories through its roulette tables.
 The Karl Pearson roulette saga and his Chi-Square Test for Goodness of Fit are a case in point.
 We kid you not!

-The Casino de Monte-Carlo is unique in more ways than one- with it's spectacular setting, history and the prestige of the building itself, it is unique for the incredible diversity of its table games, especially roulette.
+The Casino de Monte-Carlo is unique in more ways than one- with it's spectacular setting, history and the prestige of the building itself (it is one of several glamour casinos on the Continent, the other being Casino Baden Baden), it is unique for the incredible diversity of its table games, especially roulette.
 You´ll likely to be bumping into the same punters that you might meet at Les Ambassadeurs or the Ritz in London, especially on the private tables.

 If you are a fan of roulette, this is a place that you'll need to visit at some point!
 Once you have been here, you´ll find casinos in Las Vegas like the Venetian a little on the tacky side!